gajsivandran/ai-policy-picklist/README.md

    skill you want students to develop, then take the sample wording.
 3. **Copy and edit.** Selections collect in a draft panel.
 Copy all, or download a `.txt`.

+A red TRIAL / NOT POLICY banner sits above everything, stating that nothing here has been adopted by the College or the University and giving a contact address for comments.

 Everything is framed as sample language to be edited, not policy to be pasted.
 Saying no AI at all is presented as a legitimate position that still needs spelling out for students.